Fine, fine music

 Take "Make It Real"--Teri Sambajon does a splendid job of turning this song into a lover's sincere request for genuine requited love.
 The emotion just flows in the way she sings.
 The guitar ensemble is, as in the usual U Turn fashion, really lovely.

 My favorites thus far are "So Much in Love", "For You", "Spend My Life", "Is There Something", "I'd Still Yes" (waaah! senti mode gone mushy-awry. heheh.), "To Love Again" (strike two!
-Richard really did something wonderful here.)
+Richard really did something wonderful here.), and "Penny For Your Thoughts" (with matching piso effect pa!).

 Well worth the PhP 260 spent in support of our artists and music industry workers.